Antares007/t-machine/readme.md

 ```

+The sentence (grammar rule, production) has two sides, beginning and the end, "dot."
+When the walk (except the Red walk and Blue walk if it is under the Yellow branch) reaches the end of the sentence,
+it means that we interpreted the base of the current symbol, and now it is time to grow left recursive definitions
+on top of the base.
+So Red descend avoids left recursive sentences, and Yellow descend only selects left recursive ones if any.

 The diagram shows merged coloured configuration traces to investigate how left recursion is eliminated.
 `A -> a, A -> B o, B -> b, B -> A t`
 ![](./docs/ss_118.png)